Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 When can I withdraw from v0.1?

-How do I migrate my v0.1 staked LINK from v0.2?
+Can I still migrate my v0.1 staked LINK to v0.2?

-How do I migrate my v0.1 staked LINK from v0.2?
+Can I still migrate my v0.1 staked LINK to v0.2?

-What happens to my v0.1 staked LINK if I do not migrate to v0.2?
+What happened to my v0.1 staked LINK if I did not migrate to v0.2?

-What happens to my v0.1 staked LINK if I do not migrate to v0.2?
+What happened to my v0.1 staked LINK if I did not migrate to v0.2?

 Note that the smart contracts for Chainlink Staking v0.1 and v0.2 are non-custodial by design, meaning no entity other than the staker themselves can withdraw or migrate their LINK. v0.1 stakers will need to provide explicit approval to migrate or withdraw their staked v0.1 LINK and rewards by signing an onchain transaction.